John Graunt: Impact

 John Graunt's application of theory to data was one of the first instances of descriptive statistics.
 Some of Graunt's tables are the only resource for population data for certain periods of time, due to lost records in the Great Fire of London.
 After the publication of Graunt's work, France began to collect more descriptive and consistent censuses, though it is unknown if there was a direct connection between these two events.
 Graunt's work is still used today to study population trends and mortality, for example, studies on suicide.
 Tribute to Graunt's pioneering work was paid by Sir Liam Donaldson in 2012 on the tenth anniversary of the Public Health Observatories.

 Graunt is the narrator of Anthony Clarvoe's 1993 play The Living, which portrays the bubonic plague in London.

-Sir Liam Donaldson paid tribute to Graunt's pioneering work in 2012 on the tenth anniversary of the Public Health Observatories.